Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

-To further explore our theoretical analysis that the IPS estimator offers strong performance when the overall selling probabilities are low, we compare the performance of IPS estimator with two extreme underlying sales probabilities.
-Following the same synthetic data generation process in Section \ref{sec:varying_accuracy}, we subtract a constant $c$ from the logit of sales probability.
-When $c\gg0$, it corresponds to a setting where most items do not sell at any price.
-When $c\ll0$, most items sell at any price.
-In the experiment, we simply choose $c=-10, 0, 10$ for the two cases and compare with $n=500$.
-The results of loss function evaluation and optimization are included in Table~\ref{tab:ips_eva} and~\ref{tab:ips_learn}.
-We also show the performance of Robust estimator for comparison.
+To validate our theoretical analysis from \Cref{sec:IPS_results} and \Cref{sec:CIPS}, that the IPS estimator offers strong performance when the overall purchase probabilities are low and CIPS estimator should perform well when such probabilities are high, we compare the performance of IPS and CIPS estimators by varying underlying purchase probabilities.
+Following the same synthetic data generation process in \Cref{sec:varying_accuracy}, we subtract and add a constant $c=5$ from the logit of sales probability: when $c<0$, it corresponds to a setting where most items are less likely than in our previous setup to sell at any price; when $c>0$, all items are more likely to sell at any given price.
+In the experiment, the dataset size is 500.
+The results of loss function evaluation and optimization are included in \Cref{tab:ips_eva} and \Cref{tab:ips_learn}.
+We also show the performance of the Robust estimator for comparison.

-When the sale probabilities are high, the Robust estimator performs significantly better than IPS estimator both in evaluation and optimization.
-When the overall sale probabilities become small, the IPS estimator has a significantly better performance in loss function estimation.
-However, since most items don't sell, the revenue / reward generated by the best policy from policy optimization is almost 0.
-This result is consistent with our theoretical analysis and indicates IPS s a better estimator when the overall sale probability for all items are low.
+When the underlying sale probabilities are relatively low, the IPS estimator starts to perform the best in both policy evaluation and optimization, while CIPS has suboptimal performance.
+Meanwhile, when the sale probabilities are high, the CIPS estimator's performance increases, and IPS estimator's performance decreases rapidly.
+This result confirms our theoretical analysis and provides an interesting insight into how to choose the appropriate reward estimator based on domain knowledge.